Call Us!

 Low-cost loans

 Financial aid is available to students who need money to pay their tuition and living costs.
 The cheapest option is to apply for a government loan.
+Over 1.7 million Canadians currently have a student loan.
+According to ……. projections show an estimated 661,000 students to receive government loans for the 2025-26 academic year.
 Government loans for full and part-time students are administered through your province or territory.
-You can apply for loans at both the provincial/territorial level and federal level all in one application.
+You can apply for loans at both the provincial/territorial level and the federal level, all in one application.
 You can also apply for government grants at this time.
-For government loans, there is a 6-month non-repayment period before you have to start making payments.
-This applies after you finish school, reduce your hours from full-time to part-time, or leave school for any reason.
-After this period, you must start making payments and your loan is subject to interest rates.
-You have two interest rate options to choose from.
-Floating interest rate, prime rate + 2.5 percent, or fixed interest rate: prime rate + five percent.
+About 30% of students also use private loans or lines of credit.
+They have higher interest rates and less flexibility about repayment.

 Manage money better